domsson/fakesteak/README.md

  - No Japanese characters (for simplicity's sake)
  - Not cross-platform (no Win/Mac)

-Successfully tested on Linux (urxvt, xterm, lxterm, uxterm) and FreeBSD (st).
+Successfully tested on Linux (urxvt, xterm, lxterm, uxterm), FreeBSD (st) and WSL2.
 Feedback on compatibility with your OS / distro / terminal is very welcome; you can open an issue to let me know.